rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 - **Minimum and maximum:** range of values
 - **Quantiles (e.g. quartiles):** divide a dataset into intervals with equal numbers of observations

+> [!TIP]
-These are often used to get a quick understanding of the dataset before applying more advanced methods:
+> These are often used to get a quick understanding of the dataset before applying more advanced methods:
+>

-- Descriptive: *How much did my customers spend on average?*
+> - Descriptive: *How much did my customers spend on average?*
-- Predictive: *How much will an average customer spend?*
+> - Predictive: *How much will an average customer spend?*

 ---